DataDog/hiring-engineers/answers.md

 *  Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.

-I have installed PostgreSQL db on my Windows host.
+I installed PostgreSQL db on my Windows host.

 Install the PostgreSQL integration from the Datadog UI.
 Select the Integrations page from the UI and find the integration you need.
-Find the PostgreSQL integration in Datadog and follow instructions on Configuration tab.
+I chose the PostgreSQL integration in Datadog and follow instructions on Configuration tab.

 Create the read-only datadog user with proper access to PostgreSQL server as described on this tab